 Congenital muscular torticollis.
 Do you know what it is?
-Neither did I nor my husband, Boog, when we gave birth to a girl in 2006.
+Neither did I nor my husband, Boog, when we gave birth to a girl.

 We found out within one week the definition of congenital hypothyroidism and the treatment: a daily dose of Synthroid for the rest of Lily’s life.
 When she was 2 weeks old, we learned about hip dysplasia and the treatment: an infant corrective harness.
 When she was 19 months old, we learned the color red on a hearing aid battery door means “right ear” and blue means “left ear.”